VermeilChan/MetalSlug6Font/GUIDE.md

 ## Viewing the Result
 - After pressing 'enter', the generated image should appear in your desktop.

-And that's pretty much it, I think!
 If you have any questions or need further assistance, don't hesitate to ask.

 Here's my Discord: `mommy_vermeil`.

 ![Cat](Assets/GUIDE/CAT.png)
+--